Walt Disney Imagineering: WEDway

-Theme park projects
+Projects developed by Imagineering

-Since 1952, Imagineering has created twelve theme parks, a town, five cruise ships, dozens of resort hotels, water parks, shopping centers, sports complexes and various entertainment venues.
+Since 1952, Imagineering has created twelve theme parks, a town, seven cruise ships, dozens of resort hotels, water parks, shopping centers, sports complexes and various entertainment venues.

 Current Imagineering projects

 Other projects

 Former creative director John Hench designed the "Tower of Nations" for the opening and closing ceremony of the 1960 Winter Olympics, whilst Walt Disney served as Pageantry Committee chairman.

 Imagineering has collaborated with Disney Consumer Products on a number of projects for Disney Stores.
 The first store, in Glendale, was designed and constructed by a group of architectural Imagineers.
 Imagineering developed the now-defunct Walt Disney Gallery at the Main Place Mall in Santa Ana, California, and a Roman themed Disney Store at The Forum Shops at Caesars in Las Vegas.
 After the purchase of the Disney Stores by The Children's Place in 2004, Imagineering helped design an exclusive chain of flagship stores, called World of Disney.
 These are located in resorts, Lake Buena Vista, Florida and Anaheim, California, as well as New York City.
 Another flagship store arrived at Disneyland Paris in 2012.
 An overhaul of Disney Stores was planned in 2009 with the help of Apple CEO Steve Jobs.
 Disney hoped to transition from a traditional retail model to an interactive entertainment hub.

 In the 1990s, Imagineering designed the 24000 sqft Club Disney interactive family fun center in Thousand Oaks, California.
 Although now closed, it was the first of several location-based entertainment (LBE) venues.
 In 1998, DisneyQuest, an 80000 sqft high-tech, virtual reality arcade was launched at Disney Springs in Lake Buena Vista, Florida.
 Another DisneyQuest in Chicago was launched a year later.
 In 2007, Imagineering oversaw design and construction of ships, Disney Dream and Disney Fantasy.
 They also helped design exhibitions for the Autry Museum of Western Heritage in Los Angeles and developed the Encounter Restaurant, which is located at the top of Theme Building in Los Angeles International Airport.
 Moreover, they provided exhibits for the Port Discovery children's museum at the Inner Harbor in Baltimore, Maryland, as well as the "Below Deck" sound show depicting Blackbeard's final battle as part of the Pirate and Treasure Museum in St. Augustine, Florida.

 From 1995 to 1997, Imagineering oversaw the renovation of the New Amsterdam Theatre in New York City.
 Imagineering also remodeled the Times Square Studios in New York City in 1996, following the acquisition of ABC.
 In 1997, Disney purchased the California Angels and renamed the team to Anaheim Angels.
-Shortly, Imagineering renovated the Anaheim Stadium.
-Recently, Imagineering worked with charity, FIRST (For Inspiration and Recognition of Science and Technology), to create the teaser video and the story, as well as the theming of the 2016 FIRST Robotics Competition, FIRST Stronghold.
+Shortly after, Imagineering renovated the Anaheim Stadium.
+Imagineering worked with a charity, For Inspiration and Recognition of Science and Technology, to create the teaser video and the story, as well as the theming of the 2016 FIRST Robotics Competition, FIRST Stronghold.